dtrieb123/BTCpay-Dontations/README.md

-# BTCpay-Dontations

-Code for a minimal Donation Website with BTCpay
+# Neuroshack.io - NFTs from and for Artists!

+ToDo-List:
+- 1
+- 2
+- 3